oracle/accelerated-data-science/ads/opctl/operator/lowcode/forecast/README.md

 - oracle_ads-2.8.7b0-py3-none-any.whl
 ```

-Check the previously generated `forecast.yaml` and adjust the input and output file locations.
+Check the previously generated within `init` command the `forecast.yaml` and adjust the input and output file locations.

 Use the command below to verify the forecasting config.